 Miami requires official scores on the ACT or the SAT Reasoning Test.
 The only exception is if you are at least 22 years of age and have been out of high school five or more years.
 Miami also accepts ACT and SAT scores from tests taken under non-standard conditions.
 Miami does not consider SAT Subject Tests in our admission review.
 Miami accepts only test scores reported directly from the testing agencies.

 We strongly urge you to take these tests as early as possible.
 Official test scores from your junior year are acceptable; however, if you have tested more than once, you should see that your best scores are sent.
-For admission and review purposes, no preference is given for ACT or SAT, and Miami uses the highest test scores submitted.
-For ACT, the best composite score is used; for SAT, the best Critical Reading and Math sub-scores are used.
+For admission and review purposes, no preference is given for ACT or SAT.
+If scores from both the ACT and SAT are submitted, we compare the scores and use the highest test score for our review.
+For ACT, the best single composite score is used; for SAT, the best Critical Reading and Math sub-scores are used.

 Applicants from the U.S. who believe their English language skills have affected their Standardized Test Scores have the option of submitting the Test of English as a Foreign Language (TOEFL).
 This will be considered supplementary information to other standardized tests.